GOEIC Certification Requirements for Exporting to Egypt

 - Product inspection

-The specific requirements vary depending on product type and applicable Egyptian regulations.
+The exact requirements vary according to product classification and applicable Egyptian regulations.

 Who Needs GOEIC Certification?